pyca/cryptography/docs/hazmat/backends/interfaces.rst

         .. versionadded:: 2.0

         :param bytes data: PEM data to load.
-        :return: A new instance of the appropriate type of encryption parameters the serialized data contains.
+        :return: A new instance of the appropriate type of asymmetric parameters the serialized data contains.
         :raises ValueError: If the data could not be deserialized.